Ompha799/Games-Global-Log-Project/README.md

-Sure, here is the improved README with **placeholders** instead of hardcoded API keys and URLs.
-This way, it's clearer for anyone using the project:

----

 # Simple Log Service

 This project provides a basic log service built with AWS Lambda, DynamoDB, API Gateway, and Terraform.